ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

 - text_filename (str, optional, default=text.txt): The filename of the text.
-- in_dir (str, optional): The directory to read the text file from.
+- in_dir (Path, optional): The directory to read the text file from.
 Required if the filename does not contain the path.
 - encoding (str, optional, default=utf-8): The encoding of the file.
 - verbose (bool, optional, default=False): If set to True, additional information, including line number and raw line info, will be added to the data object.
+- merge_newlines (bool, optional, default=False): If set to True, will merge two newline characters into one.
+Sometimes newline characters carry meanings, and we do not want decorative newlines to mix with those meaningful ones.

 ### TocReader